paperspacecraft/tiny-lynx-intellij-plugin/README.md

 ### Features:

-- On-the-fly proofreading (sends requests via the web client end renders warnings/suggestions as you type).
+- On-the-fly proofreading (sends requests via the web client and renders warnings/suggestions as you type).
 Note: warning highlights appear after a delay due to the network lag.
 The delay depends on the network connection.
 A user can turn off the on-the-fly mode.

 - Proofreading during the code analysis.
 Note: code analysis takes longer than usual because network requests are sent synchronously.